The FIRE Two-Account Trick: Spend Guilt-Free, Save More

 Step 3: Choose a repeatable savings transfer

 Pick a transfer you can hit on your average month, not your perfect month.
-Consistency beats intensity.
+Consistency beats intensity — that is the difference between habits that move the math and habits that just sound smart.

 Step 4: Add a small cushion to prevent overdrafts